allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 ### Trying to replace legacy code
 I couldn’t find any good reason why we use map-based builders.
-My teammates didn’t really know the reason, too.
+My teammates didn’t really know the reason, either.
 Maybe the person that introduced the approach does not work with us anymore?
 Maybe the approach seemed elegant and innovative?
 Maybe we didn’t know much about Groovy at the time we introduced map-based builders?
 So why bother?